Front Page Live puts you in the driver’s seat of your own news and views.

 At Front Page Live we assembled a team of digital mavens and decided to do something about it.

 At Front Page Live, we don’t tell you what to think.
-We share stories and articles we trust and let you make your own informed decisions…about what you can do for issues you care deeply about.
-We’re dedicated to real facts, diverse voices, and the support of honest journalism that tells the truth and reflects the values and voices of the majority of Americans.
+We share stories and articles we trust and let you make your own informed decisions … about what you can do for issues you care deeply about.
+We’re dedicated to real facts, diverse voices, and the support of honest journalism that also reflects the values and voices of the majority of Americans.
 You are the Great Majority, forward-thinking and reasonable citizens who simply want a shot at a healthy and fulfilling life for you and your family.

-With daily news that matters to you, all in one place—a snapshot of the hottest stories, tweets, videos, and difference-making campaigns—you save time.
+With daily news and progressive analysis that matters to you, all in one place—a snapshot of the hottest stories, tweets, videos, and difference-making campaigns—you save time.
 And by clicking on headlines, you even help us decide which types of stories are most important for us to post.